 To start your own project, click the smaller yellow-brown file-card icon, then New.

 The new project will be stored as a .tps file.
 Add groups to the project with the green file-card icon.
-Add files to a group, or directly under the project itself, with the multiple-sheets icon, then Add.
+Add files to a group, or directly to the project itself, with the multiple-sheets icon, then click on Add.
 Files can be selected and dragged and dropped to change the groupings.
 Groups can be renamed by highlighting the group name, then right clicking.
 Groups can be expanded and contracted all at once with two other icons.
 You can close the Tools pane if it is getting in the way with |X| at the top right.
-Later, re-open it and your project will still be present.
+Later, reopen it, and your project will still be present.

-Working with project in graphical mode
+Working with the project in graphical mode

-For small projects it is preferable to change the project structure, for example to add or exclude files, change groupings, rename objects directly in graphical mode using the project taskbar buttons and popup menus available.
-They are self explanatory.
+For small projects, changing the project structure is preferable, for example, to add or exclude files, change groupings, rename objects directly in graphical mode using the taskbar buttons of the project and pop-up menus available.
+They are self-explanatory.

-Working with project in text mode
+Working with the project in text mode

-To create or edit projects with large numbers of groups, and or files, it is usually more productive to edit in text mode than in graphical mode (Figure 2.46).
+To create or edit projects with many groups, and/or files, editing in text mode is usually more productive than in graphical mode (Figure 2.46).

 FIGURE 2.46: Tinn-R: Projects in text mode.

 For this, with a project (eg pDemo.tps) open in the GUI, the third button from the right on the project: edit (as text file) project taskbar.
 This opens the text file in the editor.
 It can then be viewed and edited within the rules for a project file.
-After saving it Crtl+S, the second button from left to right will reconstruct the project’s graphical interface from its textual description.
+After saving it (Crtl+S), the second button from left to right will reconstruct the graphical interface of the project from its textual description.

 Submit entire project (or parts) to R interpreter

-If you organize your R scripts into projects with a proper group structure, a project popup menu option allows the individual file, group, and entire project to be sent to the interpreter.
-This can be very productive in R package development and more complex data analysis.
+If you organize your R scripts into projects with a proper group structure, a project pop-up menu option allows the individual file, group, and entire project to be sent to the interpreter.
+This can be very productive in R package development and more complex data analyses.

 Closing your projects